Space Empires: Release and development

 Space Empires II and Space Empires III were released as shareware.
 Space Empires III was later released as freeware.
 MikroBitti called Space Empires III one of the best shareware space strategy games, rivaling the quality of commercial products.

 In 2006, Strategy First acquired Malfador Machinations and the Space Empires intellectual property prior to publishing Space Empires V. Strategy First still owns the Space Empires intellectual property and has not developed another PC game.

-In 2011, Strategy First released a board game named Space Empires: 4X, based on the digital model of the Space Empires computer games, utilizing sprites and mechanics from Space Empires IV.